Umukundwa004/app/PASSWORD_RECOVERY_GUIDE.md

   2. User enters their 4-digit recovery code
   3. User creates a new password (min 6 characters)
   4. User confirms the new password
    5. System verifies email + recovery code match
-  6. Password is updated and account is unlocked
+   6. Password is updated and you can log in immediately

 ### 3. Security Features
-- **Account Unlocking**: Password reset automatically unlocks locked accounts
+- (Deprecated) Account unlocking: The app no longer locks accounts
-- **Login Attempt Reset**: Resets failed login attempts to 0
+- Login attempt tracking removed
 - **Password Hashing**: New password hashed with bcrypt (12 rounds)
 - **Audit Logging**: All password resets are logged with timestamp and IP
 - **Validation**: Recovery code must be exact 4-digit match